EU states can mandate stunning animals for slaughter: ECJ | DW | 17.12.2020

 But the ECJ found that the regulation was only limited to "one aspect of the specific ritual act of slaughter," and that the slaughter itself was not prohibited.
 It added that the law allowed for a "fair balance" between animal welfare and the "freedom of Jewish and Muslim believers to manifest their religion."

 In September, a legal expert from the ECJ said exceptions should be made to allow religious slaughter.
-However, the EJC judges were not bound by the opinion.
+However, the ECJ judges were not bound by the opinion.

 "The people who kill animals while hunting or fishing or controlling harmful organisms, on the one hand, and the people who kill animals according to special slaughter methods prescribed by the customs of religious worship, on the other hand, are treated differently without reasonable justification," the statement said.